Krognol/discordnim/README.md

 # Discordnim

 A Discord library for Nim.

 Websockets from [niv/websocket.nim](https://github.com/niv/websocket.nim)

 # Installing

-This assumes that you have your Nim environment (including [Nimble](https://github.com/nim-lang/nimble)) already set up, and that your Nim version is `0.19.4` or greater.
+This assumes that you have your Nim environment (including [Nimble](https://github.com/nim-lang/nimble)) already set up, and that your Nim version is `1.0.4` or greater.
 You can check your version with `nim --version`

 ```
 nim -v
-Nim Compiler Version 0.19.4 [Windows: amd64]
+Nim Compiler Version 1.1.1 [Linux: amd64]
-Copyright (c) 2006-2018 by Andreas Rumpf
+Compiled at 2020-01-08

-git hash: 5ee9e86c87d831d32441db658046fc989a197ac9
+Copyright (c) 2006-2019 by Andreas Rumpf

 active boot switches: -d:release
 ```